Yaya-Cout/Nwagyu/src/reference/tutorial/5-fruits.md

 void init_fruits();
 ```

-In `fruits.c`, we define the list and its init code:
+In `fruits.c`, we define the list and its initialization code:

 ```c
 #include "fruits.h"